ShivramSriramulu/MLIB-Scala-Airflow_Spark/README.md

 # MLIB-Scala-Airflow_Spark
 # Apache Airflow on Steroids with Java, Scala, and Python Spark Jobs

 This project orchestrates Spark jobs written in different programming languages using Apache Airflow, all within a Dockerized environment.
-The DAG `sparking_flow` is designed to submit Spark jobs written in Python, and Scala, ensuring that data processing is handled efficiently and reliably on a daily schedule.
+The DAG `sparking_flow` is designed to submit Spark jobs written in Python and Scala, ensuring that data processing is handled efficiently and reliably on a daily schedule.

 ## Project Structure

 The DAG `sparking_flow` includes the following tasks:

 - **start:** A PythonOperator that prints "Jobs started".
-- **python_job:** A SparkSubmitOperator that submits a Python Spark job.
+- **python_job:** A SparkSubmitOperator that load data into RDBMS.
 - **scala_job:** A SparkSubmitOperator that submits a Scala Spark job.
+- **ml_job:** A PythonOperator that performs Linear regression.
 - **end:** A PythonOperator that prints "Jobs completed successfully".

 These tasks are executed in a sequence where the start task triggers the Spark jobs in parallel, and upon their completion, the end task is executed.